project-akri/akri/docs/extensibility.md

 > **NOTE** These commands build for amd64 (`BUILD_AMD64=1`), other archs can be built by setting `BUILD_*` differently.

 ## Create a sample protocol broker
-The final step, is to create a protocol broker that will make http available to the cluster.
+The final step, is to create a protocol broker that will make the HTTP-based Device data available to the cluster.
 The broker can be written in any language as it will be deployed as an individual pod.

-3 different broker implementations have been created for the HTTP protocol in the http-extensibility branch, 2 in Rust and 1 in Go:
+3 different broker implementations have been created for the HTTP protocol in the [http-extensibility branch](https://github.com/deislabs/akri/tree/http-extensibility), 2 in Rust and 1 in Go:
 * The standalone broker is a self-contained scenario that demonstrates the ability to interact with HTTP-based devices by `curl`ing a device's endpoints.
 This type of solution would be applicable in batch-like scenarios where the broker performs a predictable set of processing steps for a device.
 * The second scenario uses gRPC. gRPC is an increasingly common alternative to REST-like APIs and supports high-throughput and streaming methods. gRPC is not a requirement for broker implements in Akri but is used here as one of many mechanisms that may be used.
 The gRPC-based broker has a companion client.
 This is a more realistic scenario in which the broker proxies client requests using gRPC to HTTP-based devices.
 The advantage of this approach is that device functionality is encapsulated by an API that is exposed by the broker.
 In this case the API has a single method but in practice, there could be many methods implemented.
 * The third implemnentation is a gRPC-based broker and companion client implemented in Golang.
 This is functionally equivalent to the Rust implementation and shares a protobuf definition.
 For this reason, you may combine the Rust broker and client with the Golang broker and client arbitrarily.
-The Golang broker is described in the [`http-apps`](./samples/apps/http-apps/README.md) directory.
+The Golang broker is described in the [`http-apps`](https://github.com/deislabs/akri/blob/http-extensibility/samples/apps/http-apps/README.md) directory.

 For this, we will describe the first option, a standalone broker.
-For a more detailed look at the other options, please look at [http-extensibility.md in the http-extensibility branch](TODO: reference branch).
+For a more detailed look at the other gRPC options, please look at [extensibility-http-grpc.md in the http-extensibility branch](https://github.com/deislabs/akri/blob/http-extensibility/docs/extensibility-http-grpc.md).

 We can use cargo to create our project by navigating to `samples/brokers` and running `cargo new http`.
 Once the http project has been created, it can be added to the greater Akri project by adding `"samples/brokers/http"` to the **members** in `./Cargo.toml`.

-To access the http data, we first need to retrieve the discovery information.
+To access the HTTP-based Device data, we first need to retrieve the discovery information.
 Any information stored in the DiscoveryResult properties map will be transferred into the broker container's environment variables.
 Retrieving them is simply a matter of querying environment variables like this:

 ```rust
 let device_url = env::var("AKRI_HTTP_DEVICE_ENDPOINT")?;